 Key Results

-- The number of VAT and/or PAYE registered businesses operating in Northern Ireland in 2023 is estimated to have risen by 350 (0.4%) since March 2022, to 79,235.
-This marked the ninth consecutive year of increase following a period of decline from 2008 to 2014.
+- The number of Value Added Tax (VAT) and/or Pay-As-You-Earn (PAYE) registered businesses operating in Northern Ireland in 2025 is estimated to have risen by 1,090 (1.4%) since March 2024 to 81,135.
+This marked the eleventh consecutive year of increase following a period of decline from 2008 to 2014.

-- The geographical spread of businesses across the 11 district council areas in Northern Ireland remained relatively unchanged, with Belfast having the highest number of businesses (11,300 or 14%) and, Antrim and Newtownabbey with the least number of businesses (4,220 or 5.3%).
+- The geographical spread of businesses across the 11 Local Government Districts (LGDs) in Northern Ireland remained relatively unchanged, with Belfast having the highest number of businesses (11,815 or 14.6%) and, Antrim and Newtownabbey with the lowest number of businesses (4,340 or 5.3%).

-- Of those businesses operating in Northern Ireland, 2.6% (2,065 businesses) were owned by an enterprise registered outside of Northern Ireland.
-These businesses accounted for almost one-quarter of employees.
-The number of non-locally-owned businesses operating in Northern Ireland has increased by a third over the 10 years since 2013.
-The comparable number of employees increased by 6.9%.
+- Of those businesses operating in Northern Ireland, 2.9% (2,325) were owned by an enterprise registered outside Northern Ireland.
+These businesses accounted for 24% of employees.
+The number of non-locally owned businesses operating in Northern Ireland has increased by 45% over the 10 years since 2015.
+Their number of employees increased by 13% over the same period.

-- The number of business births was greater than the number of deaths for all district council areas across Northern Ireland in 2021, except Antrim and Newtownabbey.
+- The number of business births was greater than the number of business deaths for nine of the eleven district council areas, with Armagh City, Banbridge and Craigavon, and Lisburn and Castlereagh City councils the exceptions.

-- Northern Ireland had the highest 5-year survival rate of the four UK regions for registered businesses in 2016.
+- Northern Ireland had the highest five-year survival rate of the four UK regions for registered businesses in 2018.

 Current Publications and IDBR Tables